 6. Add content to your WordPress site

 As soon as you log into WordPress with your login information, you will be given access to your WordPress dashboard.
 The first thing you'll notice here is that there are two ways to add content to your WordPress website: Pages and Posts.

 Pages are static and only change when you edit them.
 A good example is the “About Us” page which you can find in almost all popular website templates.
 In most themes, the different pages are displayed in a navigation bar at the top.

 To add a new page, move your mouse pointer to Pages and click Add New.

 These are entries which are displayed in chronological order, either on the homepage or in a special blog area.
 These posts will also not appear in the navigation bar of your website.

-To do this, posts can be grouped by adding them to a category.
-If you have a travel website, you can, for example, put all articles on the subject of "Europe" into one category.
+You can group posts by adding them to a category.
+If you have a travel website, you can, for example, put all posts on the subject of “Europe” in one category.

-To add a new post, move your mouse pointer to "Posts" and click Add new.
+To add a new post, hover over “Posts” and click Add New.